 - Lived in Washington for at least three calendar years (36 months) prior to, and continuously since, earning the high school diploma or equivalent, and;

 - Signed and submitted an HB 1079 affidavit (written promise) to file an application to become a permanent resident of the United States when eligible to apply.
-Whatcom provides and accepts affidavits in in the Registration Office, LDC 102.
+Whatcom provides and accepts affidavits in the Registration Office, LDC 102.

 Please note: Students granted Deferred Action for Childhood Arrivals (DACA) DO NOT need to meet all the eligibility requirements listed above to qualify for resident tuition rates.
 Please contact the Registration office for more information.